Pollinator Paradise Pollination

 and other products for solitary bee management.
 She lives

-in Idaho, and spends part of the year visiting family property in Taos
+in Idaho, and sometimes visits family property in Taos

 Canyon, her "basecamp" for the New Mexico Native Bee